Royal Flying Doctor Service - QLD Section

 - Albany Advertiser

-Grassroots men's mental health projects will take centre stage at the National Men's Health Gathering 2025, with the launch of the Black Dog Ride Pitchfest at the Brisbane Showgrounds this October.
+Grassroots men's mental health projects took centre stage at the National Men's Health Gathering 2025, with the launch of the Black Dog Ride Pitchfest at the Brisbane Showgrounds in October.

 The initiative is a collaboration between the Australian Men's Health Forum and Black Dog Ride Australia (BDRA), designed to support community-led solutions that improve men's mental health and help prevent male suicide.

-The Pitchfest will be held on Friday 24 October 2025 on the last day of the three-day Gathering, which brings together a diverse and expanding sector of individuals and organisations working to create a healthier world for men and boys, and everyone in Australia.
+The Pitchfest was held on Friday 24 October 2025 on the last day of the three-day Gathering, which brings together a diverse and expanding sector of individuals and organisations working to create a healthier world for men and boys, and everyone in Australia.

 Building on Black Dog Ride's mission